IBM/microservices-traffic-management-using-istio/README.md

 This is indicated by the `weight: 50` in the yaml file.

-  > Using `replace` should allow you to edit exisiting route-rules.
+  > Using `replace` should allow you to edit existing route-rules.

   ```bash
   $ istioctl replace -f istio/samples/apps/bookinfo/route-rule-reviews-50-v3.yaml